chuot/rdio-scanner/README.md

 * Designed to look like a real police radio scanner
 * Incoming calls are queued for lossless listening
 * Temporarily hold a single system or a single talkgroup
-* Select the newsgroups you want to listen to in live streaming mode
+* Select the talkgroups you want to listen to in live streaming mode
 * Easily retrieve and replay past calls
 * Easy to install and configure